amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/experiments/2020-11-28-bool-calc-prefix/README.md

 ## Overview

-In this experiment, we compare the problem-solving success of regulation-enabled SignalGP with that of regulation-disabled SignalGP on the boolean logic calculator (prefix notation) problem.
+In this experiment, we compare the problem-solving success of regulation-enabled SignalGP with that of regulation-disabled SignalGP on the boolean-logic calculator (prefix notation) problem.

 - IO examples (for the problem used in the paper)
   - training set ./hpcc/training_set_prefix.csv